 Sexual Self-Esteem?
 What Is That?

-Award winning sexologist Chantelle Otten is passionate about normalising sexuality and gives 5 exclusive tips for CHEEX on how to feel more secure in your sexual self.
+Award-winning sexologist Chantelle Otten is passionate about normalising sexuality and offers 5 exclusive tips on how to feel more secure in your sexual self.

 Share

-Sexual self-esteem and sexual satisfaction are also closely related, because if you feel good within your sexual self, you’re more likely to engage in sexual practices in a more open and accepting way.
+Sexual self-esteem and sexual satisfaction are also closely related.
+Feeling good in your sexual self, you’re more likely to engage in sexual practices in a more open and accepting way.
 Our sexuality is inherent in how we accept and define ourselves, how we distinguish others, and how we view the world.

-Sexuality is complex.
-It’s not always easy.
-It is multidimensional and multifactorial.
-A complex mix of physiological, interpersonal, cultural, emotional, and psychological contributors.
-Not to mention we are guided by sex-ed that failed to teach us about pleasure.
+Sexuality is complex; it’s not always easy.
+It is multidimensional and multifactorial, involving physiological, interpersonal, cultural, emotional and psychological contributors.
+On top of that, we are guided by sex-ed that failed to teach us about pleasure.

-In 2021 we are moving forward with a sex positive mindset, but we still have challenges.
-Culture still pushes us to restrict our thoughts around sexuality, and still need some work around developing positive sexual confidence.
-Many people tie their sexual self-esteem to unrealistic ideals around beauty and attractiveness, and are hard on themselves if they don’t fit in that box.
-My job is to Help change this narrative.
+We are moving forward with a sex-positive mindset, but we still have challenges.
+Cultural influences still restrict our thoughts around sexuality, making sure that we still need to work on developing positive sexual confidence.
+Many people tie their sexual self-esteem to unrealistic ideals around beauty and attractiveness, leading to self-criticism if they don’t fit in that box.
+My job is to help change this narrative.

 I’m excited to give you 5 few tips on how to feel more secure in your sexual self.